How to Buy Gold in the UK: A Step-by-Step Guide

 Online Dealers

-- Cons: Can't inspect before buying, delivery risks
+- Can't physically inspect before buying

 High Street Dealers